Cherry blossoms - I'm thinking springtime... Kyoto, Japan...

 The United States puts on some spectacular spring festivals, too.
 If you're in New York, Seattle, Philadelphia, Georgia or L.A. when the buds pop open, have your camera with you.

-These are only a few of scads of locations to take in the cherry blossoms.
-Check your local tourist board or google it.
+These are only a few locations to celebrate the cherry blossoms.
 There's a good article in Canadian Gardening that might help you decide on which one to choose:

 The Altes Land Orchard region on the Elbe River near Hamburg in Germany has the most fruit trees in Europe.
 Not just cherries but all kinds of fruit.

 Get there in the middle of April for the cherry blossoms and after they die off, stick around for the apple blossoms.

 The United Kingdom is another option for spring festivals.

 If you get to the Cotswold Hills in Gloucestershire, visit the Batsford Arboretum.

 It was created in the early 17th century and there's a huge collection of Japanese cherry trees.

 So, it doesn't matter where in the world you'd like to go, you'll find spring cherry blossoms to photograph.

 Flower Photography Home › Cherry Blossom Festival